 Today, the station points are located in ten countries: Norway, Sweden, Finland, Russia, Estonia, Latvia, Lithuania, Belarus, Ukraine and Moldova.
 The Struve Geodetic Arc was accepted into the World Heritage List following a joint proposal by these countries.
 A total of 34 station points have been selected for preservation.
 Six of these are located in Finland.

-More information about World Heritage in Finland is available on the website of the National Board of Antiquities (in Finnish).
+More information about World Heritage sites in Finland is available on the website of the National Board of Antiquities.

 Struve Geodetic Arc World Heritage Sites in Finland

 Mustaviiri is an island in the Gulf of Finland National Park.
 The island is a treasure trove of cultural history sites, such as the southernmost Finnish station point of the Struve Geodetic Arc.
 The point was established in 1833 and is marked as drill hole in bedrock.
 Next to the station point there is an observa-tion tower and the remains of the old triangulation tower.

 The Porlammi site was located on Tornikallio, in the municipality of Lapinjärvi at lake Pyhäjärvi.
 The point was established in 1833 at the top of the rock Tornikallio and was marked as a drill hole in bedrock.
 There is a magnificent view of Pyhäjärvi.
 The slope of the rock is very steep to the lake.